-The Commission's extensive powers to investigate and halt violations of EU competition rules are subject to a number of internal checks and balances, as well as full judicial review by the European Court of Justice.
-Companies and EU governments regularly lodge and sometimes succeed in appeals against Commission decisions.
+The Commission's extensive powers to investigate and halt violations of EU competition rules are subject to a number of internal checks and balances, as well as full judicial review by the European Courts.
+Companies and EU governments regularly lodge appeals against Commission decisions, which are sometimes successful.

 This publication is part of the 'European Union explained' series